Onyx-Protocol/Onyx/docs/core/learn-more/authentication.md

 [sidenote]

-Anywhere that Chain Core asks for a token, provide the entire value, name and secret, in the format returned by this command.
+Anywhere that Chain Core asks for a token, make sure to provide the entire value, name and secret, in the format returned by this command.

 [/sidenote]